 SCTC: Do you reschedule and how far in advance?

 Lauren DiStefano: Yes, the idea is not to cancel, but to postpone or reschedule.
-Spring or early summer summer weddings are likely to be rescheduled to early fall or late summer pending availability or moved to spring or early summer one year later.
+Spring or early summer weddings are likely to be rescheduled to early fall or late summer pending availability or moved to spring or early summer one year later.

 SCTC: Are there certain fees that won't be refunded in case of cancellation or that you should anticipate when rescheduling?